 MacArthur Station is a mixed-use Transit-Oriented Development located adjacent to the MacArthur BART Station in North Oakland.
 The result of a BART Citizens’ Planning Committee (CPC) effort, the project will redevelop and revitalize this underutilized site to create a vibrant transit-oriented community that enhances bicycle and pedestrian use, with increased and enhanced access to the BART station and connecting public transit lines.

-MacArthur Station will provide 624 new homes on a 7.76 acre site, of which 516 homes will be market rate and 108 units will be below market rate.
+MacArthur Station will provide 675 new homes on a 7.76 acre site, of which 563 homes will be market rate and 112 units will be below market rate.
 The development includes construction of five buildings for high density, multifamily housing, with a new 478-space parking garage for BART patrons and guests.
 In addition, 42,500 square feet of local commercial and retail space will be constructed, along with 5,000 square feet of space for community use.
-Phase 1 of construction commenced in May 2011, which includes demolition of adjacent motel properties, along with construction of the BART parking garage and site infrastructure.
-The construction of affordable apartments commenced in September 2013 and the remaining parcels will be phased from 2016 through 2021.
+Phase 1 of construction, which includes demolition of adjacent motel properties, along with construction of the BART parking garage and site infrastructure, has been completed.
+The construction of affordable apartments was completed in December 2015 and the remaining parcels will be phased from 2016 through 2021.

 MacArthur Station Selected for LEED Neighborhood Development Pilot Program

 The U.S. Green Building Council selected MacArthur Station to be part of its new Leadership in Energy and Environmental Design (LEED) Neighborhood Development Pilot Program.
 LEED for Neighborhood Development recognizes projects that successfully protect and enhance the overall health, natural environment and quality of life in our communities.
 As part of the pilot program, MacArthur Station had the opportunity to help shape the LEED ND program, serving as an example of Transit-Oriented Development.
 MacArthur Station received a LEED Gold Level rating under the first phase of the program.